-These properties of the vasculature mean there is redundancy within the system, so it can cope with the increased workload during exercise.
-Relaxation of the pre-capillary sphincters allows increased perfusion to the tissue, and there is a further increase in blood flow due to vasodilation of the vessels.
+These properties mean there is redundancy within the system, allowing it to cope with the increased workload during exercise.
+Relaxation of the pre-capillary sphincters allows increased perfusion to the tissue.
+This results in a further increase in blood flow due to vasodilation of the vessels.

-As metabolic activity increases, so does oxygen demand, and the main response that allows this to occur is increased recruitment of capillaries.
-This is done by several mechanisms, including the action of adrenaline, accumulation of local metabolites and by nervous activity which promotes vasodilation.
+Skeletal muscle accounts for 20% of cardiac output at rest.
+During demanding physical activity, this can increase to 80%.
+As metabolic activity increases, so does oxygen demand and in order to meet this demand, there is increased recruitment of capillaries.
+This is done by several mechanisms including the action of adrenaline (via beta-2 adrenoreceptors), the accumulation of local metabolites (eg. adenosine) and sympathetic activity which all promote vasodilation.

 Skeletal Muscle Pump

 Skeletal muscle is also important in helping venous blood to return to the heart, especially in the lower limbs.
 Veins within the muscle are compressed as the muscles contract, and this effectively acts as a secondary pump.
-This forces blood back to the heart that would have otherwise stagnated and pooled in the lower limbs.
+This mechanism forces blood that would otherwise pool in the lower limbs back to the heart.

 Clinical Relevance – Intermittent Claudication

-As it is a symptom, it is typically diagnosed when a patient presents with the typical history of leg pain on walking that is relieved by rest, however, as similar symptoms can present due to spinal causes (neurogenic claudication), tests such as ultrasound are used to detect the presence of arterial disease.
+It is typically diagnosed when a patient presents with the typical history of leg pain on walking that is relieved by rest.
+An ultrasound can be performed to detect the presence of arterial disease.

-Treatment involves modification of risk factors, such as ensuring lipid levels, diabetes and hypertension are well controlled.
-These medications however, will not remove the narrowing, but will help to improve blood flow to relieve the symptoms.
+Treatment involves modification of cardiovascular risk factors, such as ensuring lipid levels, diabetes and hypertension are well controlled using conservative or medical management strategies.
 Catheter-based interventions such as stenting and angioplasty can also be performed to try to remove the blockages.
 In severe cases, vascular surgery may be required, with an arterial bypass being the most common procedure within the legs.